 South Hams Team

 Torpoint Community Clinic, Oak Tree Surgery, Callington Health Centre, Saltash

-Plumtree Children's Centre
+Plumtree Children's Centre (Rees Centre)

 Every woman has a named midwife who will provide antenatal care throughout pregnancy; following a positive pregnancy test you can contact the midwife directly linked to your GP surgery or Children’s Centre.
 Your Midwife will then arrange to ‘book’ you for pregnancy care.